akostrik/stage_telegram_python/README.md

 A BSON document in MongoDB cannot exceed 16 Mb [^11] and a MongoDB database cannot exceed 64 TB in size.

-In addition to putting of a channel identifier added by user to MongoDB, `Server 3` should pass it directly to `Server 1` via `Server 3` API, in order to release `Server 1` from constant observation of the MongoDB collection.

 ## The limitations related to Telegram
 The application could not read [this channel](https://t.me/generallsvr).

 ## The limitations related to Vue
 Vue supports web browsers compatible with ECMAScript 5.

+## Other technical limitations
+In addition to putting of a channel identifier added by user to MongoDB, `Server 3` should pass it directly to `Server 1` via `Server 3` API, in order to release `Server 1` from constant observation of the MongoDB collection.

+Asynchrony of all MongoDB requests and OpenAI requests is not implemented yet.

 ## Conceptual limitations
 The learning and the choice of the characteristics are founded on a human subjective opinion, where there's a margin of error.